lowRISC/sonata-system/doc/guide/toolchain-setup.md

 # Setting up the Toolchain for Software Development

-All those special CHERIoT goodness comes with it's own compiler that understands how to use them.
+All the special CHERIoT goodness comes with its own compiler that understands how to use it.
 For this reason you'll need to build a special toolchain from source.
-Luckily, it should be easy if you follow are simple instructions.
+Luckily, it should be easy if you follow our simple instructions.

 If building on Windows, the following instructions have also been confirmed to work with WSL2 with the exception of `edalize` and `fusesoc`, which *are not required for software development*.